Quantum cohomology of twistor spaces and their Lagrangian submanifolds: Introduction

 If $n=2$ then the (6-dimensional) twistor space has $c_1=0$ and the Lagrangians are Maslov zero.
 This case is less amenable to simplistic techniques due to problems arising from transversality for multiple covers of Chern zero spheres and Maslov zero discs.
-Though the former are unlikely to cause major headaches I decided it would cloud the exposition and therefore I have restricted computation to the simplest case, $n=3$. \begin{thmmain} The small quantum cohomology of the twistor space of an oriented hyperbolic 6-manifold $M$ is
+Though the former are unlikely to cause major headaches I decided it would cloud the exposition and therefore I have restricted computation to the simplest case, $n=3$. \begin{thmmain} The small quantum cohomology of the twistor space of a hyperbolic 6-manifold $M$ with vanishing Stiefel-Whitney classes is\daggerfootnote{See erratum at the end of the paper.}

 where $\alpha=c_1(Z)$ and $\Lambda=\CC[q]$.
 Moreover, $c_1(\mH)^2=\alpha^2-4q$, $c_1(\mH)^3=\alpha^3-4\alpha q$.
 The twistor space is also uniruled. \end{thmmain} \begin{proof} This follows directly from the classical cohomology ring computation in Section \ref{top-twist}, the computation of the 3-point Gromov-Witten contribution from twistor lines in Corollary \ref{gw-input} and Theorem \ref{crit-thresh} which proves there are no other quantum corrections.
-Uniruledness follows from the first part of Corollary \ref{gw-input}. \end{proof} The use of complex coefficients is needed: the cohomology of the twistor space is additively isomorphic to the tensor product of the fibre and base with complex coefficients by the Leray-Hirsch theorem, but the obvious characteristic classes do not generate the integral cohomology of the fibre.
-We note the following interesting corollary. \begin{cormain} The action of $c_1(Z)$ on $QH^*(Z;\Lambda)$ by quantum cup product is given with respect to the basis $\tau^*y,\alpha\tau^*y,\alpha^2\tau^*y,\alpha^3\tau^*y$ (where $y$ runs over a basis for $H^*(M;\CC)$) by the matrix
+Uniruledness follows from the first part of Corollary \ref{gw-input}. \end{proof} The theorem probably holds with the assumption on Stiefel-Whitney classes replaced just by orientability, but this assumption allows us to represent various homology classes in the twistor spaces explicitly as submanifolds (see Section \ref{vis}) which simplifies the argument.
+Note that there is very little loss of generality by making this assumption: by {\cite[Corollary 2]{LaFRoy}}, any compact hyperbolic manifold admits a finite cover whose Stiefel-Whitney classes vanish.
+The use of complex coefficients is needed: the cohomology of the twistor space is additively isomorphic to the tensor product of the fibre and base with complex coefficients by the Leray-Hirsch theorem, but the obvious characteristic classes do not generate the integral cohomology of the fibre.
+We note the following interesting corollary. \begin{cormain} The action of $c_1(Z)$ on $QH^*(Z;\Lambda)$ by quantum cup product is given with respect to the basis $\tau^*y,\alpha\tau^*y,\alpha^2\tau^*y,\alpha^3\tau^*y$ (where $y$ runs over a basis for $H^*(M;\CC)$) by the matrix\(^\dagger\)

 i.e. when $y$ has positive degree this acts as the matrix with no $8\tau^*\chi$ entry, when $y=1$ this acts as the above matrix where $\tau^*\chi$ is replaced by the number $\chi(M)$.
-The characteristic polynomial of this action is
+The characteristic polynomial of this action is\(^\dagger\)

 where $D=\dim_{\CC}H^*(M;\CC)$.
 The eigenvalues associated to the second factor are